Baseball New Zealand: North Shore City

+Established in 2010 and based at several grounds around the North Shore.

 West City

 West City Baseball Club plays its home games at McLeod Park in Te Atatū South and is part of the Auckland Baseball Association.

 In December 2008, West City hosted Masashiro Tanaka, star Olympian Japanese baseball player from the Rakuten Eagles of Japan.

 South Island

 Canterbury

 The Canterbury Baseball Club was founded in 2003 and is located at Avonhead Park, on the western edge of Christchurch.
 It has 3 clubs that play in its premier competition (Astros, Selwyn Braves and the Redbirds).
 Each year, teams from Canterbury and Nelson play in the Jim Kaat Invitational (named after MLB Hall of Famer Jim Kaat) in a variety of age groups.

 Nelson

 The Nelson Heat Baseball Club was founded in 2016.